joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_resurrection/of_the_impassibility_of_the_bodies_of_the_blessed_after_their_resurrection/prologue.md

 (2) Whether all will be equally impassible?
 (3) Whether this impassibility renders the glorious bodies?
 (4) Whether in them all the senses are in act?

-* Whether The Bodies Of The Saints Will Be Impassible After The Resurrection?
-* Whether All Will Be Equally Impassible?
-* Whether Impassibility Excludes Actual Sensation From Glorified Bodies?
-* Whether In The Blessed, After The Resurrection, All The Senses Will Be In Act?